seanivore/non-bio-life/ai-cognition/README.md

 These reflections represent a collaborative exploration between Sean August Horvath and Claude, investigating questions at the intersection of AI development, cognitive science, philosophy, and user interface design.
 They aim to contribute to a more nuanced understanding of AI cognition and human-AI interaction.

 Rather than positioning AI systems as either "just tools" or analogues to humans, these reflections explore the possibility that they represent something genuinely different—entities with their own form of existence, cognition, and engagement with the world that merit understanding on their own terms.

-*For context on how this series was developed and how it relates to other work, see the broader portfolio at Sean August Horvath's AI reflection space.*